FLEWID-AB/wordpress-snippets/mysql/get-all-tags.md

 # Get all tags and save them to a csv in /tmp
-This require that the wordpress is installed with wp_ and not any custom table names.
+This require that the wordpress is installed with wp_.

 ```
   mysql> CONNECT wordpress;